Community Eligibility Provision

 Diet Prescription for Meals at School

 Students with special dietary needs will need medical documentation from their physician.

-It must be provided to the school nurse and should state:
+It must be provided to the Child Nutrition Department and the School Nurse and should state:

 - the disability or medical condition that requires the student to have the special diet